Billings County, North Dakota

 Billings County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 945, making it the second-least populous county in North Dakota.
-Its county seat and only incorporated place is Medora.
+As of the 2020 census, the population was 945, and was estimated to be 1,063 in 2024, making it the second-least populous county in North Dakota.
+The county seat and only incorporated place is Medora.

-The Territorial legislature authorized Billings County on February 10, 1879, naming it for Northern Pacific Railway president Frederick H. Billings.
+The Territorial legislature authorized the creation of Billings County on February 10, 1879, naming it for Northern Pacific Railway president Frederick H. Billings.
 It was organized on May 4, 1886.
-The original county boundary was significantly altered since its creation, by actions in 1883, 1885, 1887, 1896, 1901 and 1904.
+The original county boundary was significantly altered by actions in 1883, 1885, 1887, 1896, 1901, and 1904.
 Its most significant alterations came in 1907 (Bowman County partitioned off), 1912 (Golden Valley County partitioned off), and 1914 (Slope County partitioned off).

 Geography

 The Little Missouri River flows northward through the western portion of the county.
 Bullion Creek flows eastward into the southwestern corner of the county to discharge into the Little Missouri River.